 top of page

-Mondrian was a major figure in the development of abstract art and his grid paintings have become iconic.
+Mondrian was a major figure in the development of abstract art - and his grid paintings have become iconic.

-He did not believe that art needed to be figurative to be beautiful - on the contrary : "Art has no direct relation to reality... so one will make as little use as possible of reality".
+Like Kandinsky, Mondrian did not believe that art needed to be figurative to be beautiful - on the contrary : "Art has no direct relation to reality... so one will make as little use as possible of reality".

-- red, blue and yellow
+- using only the 3 primary colors : red, blue and yellow

-- horizontal and vertical lines
+- employing only horizontal and vertical lines

 The painting is an homage to the city.

-His paintings are among the most recognisable in the world.
+Today, Mondrian's paintings are among the most recognisable in the world.

-One of the most influential associations of American avant-garde wrote of him : "the Netherlands have produced three great painters who, though a logical expression of their own country, rose above it through the vigour of their personality – the first was Rembrandt, the second was Van Gogh, and the third is Mondrian".
+One of the most influential associations of American avant-garde artists wrote of him : "the Netherlands have produced three great painters who, though a logical expression of their own country, rose above it through the vigour of their personality – the first was Rembrandt, the second was Van Gogh, and the third is Mondrian".

 La Joconde, de Vinci (1519)